alexweissman/bootsole/README.md

 #### `@header`

+Objects of type `PageHeaderBuilder` are used to represent the `<head>` block of a page.  `PageBuilder` will look for a special placeholder in the page template, `_header`, to insert the rendered header.  **Therefore, any custom templates you write for `PageBuilder` should have a `_header` placeholder!**

-Objects of type `PageHeaderBuilder` are used to represent the `<head>` block of a page.
-They have one directive, `@css_includes`, which represent the manifest group to be used in rendering the CSS.
+`PageHeaderBuilder` objects themselves have one directive, `@css_includes`, which represent the manifest group to be used in rendering the CSS.
 Typically there is no need to specify this directive explicitly - `PageBuilder` will do it automatically for you when it constructs the page!

 #### `@footer`

-Objects of type `PageFooterBuilder` are used to represent the `<footer>` block of a page.
+Objects of type `PageFooterBuilder` are used to represent the `<footer>` block of a page.  `PageBuilder` will look for a special placeholder in the page template, `_footer`, to insert the rendered footer.

 They have one directive, `@js_includes`, which represent the manifest group to be used in rendering the JS.
 Typically there is no need to specify this directive explicitly - `PageBuilder` will do it automatically for you when it constructs the page!

 #### Example